andreaowu/ClassScheduler/README.md

 Runtime Analysis
 ----------------
 Each record in the file will get processed once, incurring O(n).
-The program guarantees to check each record again a maximum of one time from the queue (courses without prerequisites won't get enqueued, and courses get enqueued only when its last unprinted prerequisite gets printed, which can only happen once).
-This would incur O(n).
+For each class x that gets printed, the set of courses that have x get iterated through.
+This is also O(n).
-So, overall runtime is O(n), where n is the number of unique classes in the provided file.
+So, overall runtime is O(n ^ 2), where n is the number of unique classes in the provided file.